Cancel anytime

 Growth Trajectory

-BIV's growth trajectory is closely tied to the overall demand for intermediate-term bond investments, which can fluctuate based on investor risk appetite and economic conditions.
-The fund's strategy remains consistent, focusing on tracking its target index.
+The fund's growth trajectory is tied to investor demand for intermediate-term bond exposure, which can fluctuate based on macroeconomic conditions and risk appetite.

 Moat and Competitive Advantages